-Asia-Pacific is the biggest market for OLED panels as most of the key players, including LG, and Samsung, among others, have their manufacturing facilities in this region.
-Additionally, several TV manufacturers and signage display manufacturers, and other vendors have their headquarters in the APAC region.
+Asia-Pacific is the biggest market for OLED panels as most of the key players, including LG, and Samsung, have their manufacturing facilities in the region.
+Additionally, several TV manufacturers, signage display manufacturers, and other vendors have their headquarters in the APAC region.

-Due to the trade war between the US and China, a large portion of the budget planned by the Chinese government is percolating into the display industry.
+Due to the trade war between the United States and China, a large portion of the budget planned by the Chinese government is percolating into the display industry.
 In contrast, the semiconductor industry, which is one of the intensive investment promotion industries, foreshadows difficulties.

 Despite its small size, South Korea invests in the academic R&D for OLED technology.
-The country has been witnessing huge investments from electronics giants like LG and Samsung.
+The country is witnessing huge investments from electronics giants, like LG and Samsung.

-Further, Samsung has closed its 8.5 generation production line in 2019 and moving its focus to QD-OLED panels in acknowledgment of the price competition.
-LG is also planning to expand its OLED production capacities in China and Korea, targeting large-sized TV displays
+Further, Samsung closed its 8.5 generation production line in 2019, and it moving its focus to QD-OLED panels in acknowledgment of the price competition.
+LG is also planning to expand its OLED production capacities in China and Korea, targeting large-sized TV displays.

 China is the global hub for manufacturing.
-It is one of the largest exporters of consumer goods and is the fastest-growing consumer market in the world.
+It is one of the largest exporters of consumer goods, and it is the fastest-growing consumer market in the world.
 The country boasts of the world's largest television market.
 For instance, LG is planning to collaborate with the retailers and TV makers in China to expand its OLED panel business.
-The sales of OLED display panels are expected to grow exponentially in this region.
+The sales of OLED display panels are expected to grow exponentially in the region.